-You will be offered a range of enrichment activities, including trips and visits.
+You will be offered a range of extracurricular activities, including trips and visits.
 Details of the cost of these will be provided as they are planned.

 We have Apple Mac suites with industry standard software for editing and motion graphics.
 We also have touchscreen TVs, a green screen, DSLR cameras and hold film screenings in our College cinema!